eea/eea.rancher.catalog/templates/webq/README.md

 $ GRANT ALL PRIVILEGES ON * . * TO 'databaseUser'@'%';
 $ FLUSH PRIVILEGES;
 </pre>
+Furthermore the user's eionet username and password '' must be inserted in the 'users' table. and the user's username and authority (e.g. 'ADMIN') must be inserted in the 'authorities' table.
 - Create new service rule in load balancer specifying the application url.
 - Upgrade tomcat service adding in CATALINA_OPTS the property cas.service with the url that you specicied in previous step e.g "-Dcas.service=https://webforms.ewxdevel1dub.eionet.europa.eu"
-- For a fully functional application the following property in CATALINA_OPTS may need to be configured with the appropriate value:
+- For a fully functional application the following property in CATALINA_OPTS needs to be configured with the appropriate value:
-1. Converters communication
 <pre>
     converters.api.url
 </pre>